Harry Matovu QC

 Harry Matovu's commercial practice is very wide-ranging.
 It includes oil and gas disputes, civil fraud, injunctions (including freezing orders, search and seize orders and restrictive covenant claims), banking and finance, insurance and reinsurance, art and antiquities, jurisdictional disputes and public international law.
 He also has a substantial arbitration practice, which includes major international and domestic commercial arbitrations.

 Harry Matovu is regularly instructed in cases of civil fraud, including applications for freezing orders and search and seize orders and issues of cross-border jurisdiction and enforcement.
 Recent cases in this area include a successful challenge to jurisdiction and a worldwide freezing order in a billion-dollar claim by a Kazakh bank which alleged a fraudulent conspiracy against its former chairman and shareholders (Alliance Bank JSC v Aquanta Corporation EWCA Civ 1588, 1 All E.R.
 (Comm) 819 (Court of Appeal); EWHC 3281 (Comm); 1 Lloyd's Rep. 181 (Burton J); a successful High Court action on behalf of a leading pharmaceutical company against a senior manager and several offshore Panamanian companies with Swiss bank accounts (AAH Pharmaceuticals Ltd v Birdi EWHC 1625 (QB); a successful High Court action by financial services companies in UK and Ireland against a fraudulent former adviser and chief operating officer successful applications for freezing injunctions and search and seizure orders against the administrators of a major ATE insurance scheme (Aeropay Ltd v Bentolila EWHC 3057 (QB)); and successful applications for freezing injunctions and search and seizure orders against the administrators of a major ATE insurance scheme.
+He is currently acting in a major international energy dispute before the Courts of Tanzania, involving a conspiracy and fraud claim of US$500 million.
+This high-profile dispute, which has connections with a major corruption scandal, is the largest claim that has come to trial before the Tanzanian Courts.

 Banking and Finance